 2. Dry Clothes

-3. Freedom From Sour Milk Perfume
+3. Freedom From That Sour Milk Smell

 There’s nothing like waking up in the morning to milk-soaked pajamas, which of course reek because the milk has been sitting in your clothes for hours.
 Once your baby weans your clothes are now fresher longer, or at least without the sour milk scent.